stats285/stats285.github.io/assets/assignments/02/assignment2.md

 * for more docker commands, visit [docker tutorial](../../../docker-tutorial/docker-tutorial)

 ## Part-3: Create your cluster using ElastiCluster
+In this part, you will make a container out of the image you pulled in Part 2.
+This container has in itself `elasticluster` installed for easy use.
+Follow the following steps to launch your own cluster.

 * Create a  docker container from `stats285/elasticluster` image
     ```bash